harryhazza77/node-typescript-starter/README.md

-# node serverless AWS lambda typescript starter
+# typescript AWS lambda starter

 This is a starter project for doing node projects in typescript.
 It is aimed at serverless AWS lambda projects.